icon representing advanced manufacturing and engineering Chris Gray program instructor for advanced manufacturing and engineering

 Instructor: Mr. Gray

-Almost EVERYTHING we touch, use, and even eat on a daily basis is somehow connected to manufacturing.
+Almost EVERYTHING we touch, use, and even eat daily is somehow connected to manufacturing.
 Manufacturing is the foundation for all other industries.
-Engineering is the application of scientific principles and practices to real-world problems in order to find solutions.
-Advanced Manufacturing provides the tools and technologies to make these solutions a reality.
+Engineering is the application of scientific principles and practices to real-world problems to find solutions.
+Introduction to Advanced Manufacturing and Engineering provides the tools and technologies to make these solutions a reality.
 You can’t have one without the other.
 This introductory course will allow students to explore the many types of engineering and manufacturing in a “hands-on” way.
-Students will design and build a single-cylinder motor using both software and hardware (tools).
-Students will also explore the wide variety of lucrative career options in advanced manufacturing and engineering that exist right here in our region through multiple field trips and other industry visits.
+Students will design and build single-cylinder motors, robots, and drones using both software and hardware (tools).
+They will also learn a variety of programming languages.
+Students will explore the wide variety of lucrative career options in advanced manufacturing and engineering that exist right here in our region through multiple field trips and other industry visits.
+This course follows the Project Lead the Way national engineering curriculum.
+Freshmen can take this class for the full-year option and earn up to three (3) Early College in High School (dual enrollment) credits at New Hampshire Technical Institute (NHTI) in Concord, NH.
+The full-year version is only recommended for students who completed Algebra One in 8th grade.